d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   While creating the hamburger menu I struggled a lot with a certain bug.
 I was able to format the menu but could not manage to get the menu to open.
 I struggled with this for a long time until an online blog I was reading suggested moving the script tag to after where the element is declared.
 I moved the script tag to the bottom of the html page and the hamburger menu began to work without any issues.

   I tried to create a pair of buttons on the index page with class to action of Find Out More and Contact Us.
 I nested an anchor tag within the button but this did not pass html validation.
 I searched on [stack overflow](https://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5) and found a solution.
 In the end I opted to keep the a tag and style it with CSS to resemble a button.

+  - Once the site was deployed I had issues with viewing the hero images on each page.
+This was due to the use of absolute file paths.
+Once we changed them to relative file paths the images loaded without issues.